Tears and defiance as Shaheen Bagh protesters meet SC interlocutors

 "We want to find a solution to the problem together.
 We will listen to everyone," she said in Hindi.
 Responding to the concerns raised by the women, Ramachandran said all the points will be put forward before the Supreme Court and discussed in detail.

 "However, I want to say one thing.
-A country that has daughters like you can never face any threats," Ramachandran said.
+A country that has daughters like you can never face any threats," Ramachandran said, adding "liberty lies in the hearts of the people".
 Hegde explained in detail the Supreme Court order to the crowds.
 This was translated into Hindi by Ramachandran.

 On Monday, the Supreme Court observed that the blockade of the road at Shaheen Bagh was "troubling" and suggested the protesters go to another site where no public place would be blocked.
 It, however, upheld their right to protest.
 The apex court also asked Hegde to "play a constructive role as an interlocutor" to persuade the protesters to move to an alternative site.
 It said the interlocutors could seek Habibullah's assistance.